runjia94/LOG_ANALYSIS/README.md

 ----------

 After you run psql -d news -f newsdata.sql.

 Then run psql -d news.
-You will find the command line turns to news=> it means you have connected to this database.
+You will find the command line turns to 'news=>'

+It means you have connected to this database.

 Then you can try query sentence in the query.py

 You should use control D to quit this database.

 Then run 'python log_analysis.py', of course , without quotation mark.

 Then you will get a output.txt file.
 The result is in this file.